 The project was approved by the Planning Board at its October 9, 2024 meeting.
 The recording is available here (starting at 0:03:30).

 The owner of 952 Waltham St has submitted a proposal for a small multifamily development in the Village Overlay District.
-It will consist of 9 townhouse-style units of about 2100 sf each over three buildings.
+It will consist of 8 townhouse-style units over three buildings.

 Any written comments are encouraged to be sent to planning@lexingtonma.gov and PlanningBoard@lexingtonma.gov.